England must improve 'scratchy' attack, warns Gareth Ellis

 Second rower Gareth Ellis says England need to smarten up their attack for next Sunday's Autumn International Series final against France.

-England scored eight tries in a 44-6 win over the French on Saturday but despite a good defensive display they were less smooth in attack at times.
+England scored eight tries in on Saturday but despite a good defensive display they were less smooth in attack at times.

 "Offensively we were very scratchy compared with the fluency we showed against Wales," he told BBC Sport.